Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

     # Save and Valiate
     # Run the alias created in the Step 6 "update"
     # If you see in the output some .pacnew that requires attention make sure to run this sudo env DIFFPROG=diff pacdiff

+    # You DO NOT need constant maintenance.
+    # Only update baseline when:
+    #  • You install new software introducing SUID
+    #      ◦ Example: docker, wireshark, virtualization tools
+    # When that happens:
+    # sudo cp /var/lib/suid-audit/current.txt /var/lib/suid-audit/baseline.txt
     ```
 - **b) Monitor Logs**:
   - Check for errors in system logs: